biocatiit/website/content/pages/index.rst

                     .. caption::

-                        :h4:`BioCAT Town Hall Wrap-Up`

-                        BioCAT held a town hall on January 10th to discuss upgrades to the beamline over the APS-U dark period and the resumption of user operations in February.
-                        Videos of the town hall, as well as slides, and a summary of the announcements are now available.
+                        :h4:`BioCAT resumes user operations`

+                        BioCAT is very excited to be welcoming users back to the facility starting in February 2025.
+If you are interested in beam time next run, please contact the appropriate beamline scientist.

                     .. button:: Learn More
                         :class: primary block
-                        :target: {filename}/news/2025_townhall_wrapup.rst
+                        :target: {filename}/news/2025_user_operations.rst

         .. row::